adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 	var module1Collapser = new Collapser(element1);
 	var module2Collapser = new Collapser(element2);

 However, this approach doesn't always make sense.
-We may have two different modules that *behave* the same, but *look* different, something we've talked about in [State](/chapters/state/).
+We may have two different modules that *behave* the same, but *look* different, which is something we've discussed in [State](/chapters/state/).

+Lastly, we could always default to this approach and if we need to specify a class, just pass it into the constructor as shown in the first example above.

 <!-- display: flex vs display: block -->